Gelsemine: Chemical synthesis

 The chemical synthesis of gelsemine has been an active target of interest since the early 1990s, given its place among the alkaloids, and its complex structure (seven contiguous stereocenters and six rings).
-Its first racemic total synthesis was in 1994, by W.N.
+Although the full mechanism of its biosynthesis is still being investigated, many research groups have successfully synthesized it using chemical means.
+The first racemic total synthesis of gelsemine was in 1994, by W.N.
 Speckamp's group, with a remarkable first yield of 0.83% (given the subsequent range, prior to 2014, of 0.02-1.2%).

 Eight further total syntheses have been reported in the literature, including from the groups of A.P.
 Johnson in 1994, T. Fukuyama in 1996 and again in 2000, D.J.
 Hart in 1997, L.E.
 Overman in 1999, S.J.
 Danishefsky in 2002, and Y. Qin in 2012, with the latter Fukuyama group synthesis (31 steps, 0.86%) and the Qin group synthesis (25 steps, 1%) being asymmetric.
 A further asymmetric synthesis using an organocatalytic Diels–Alder approach from the F.G.
 Qiu and H. Zhai groups in China, reporting a remarkable 12 steps and a 5% yield, was reported in 2015.
+Additional synthetic approaches were discussed by notable scientists such as Fleming, Stork, Penkett, Pearson, Aubé, Vanderwal, and Simpkins.